-- In April 2022, we announced our plan to file an IND in the second half of 2022 and initiate a Phase 1 clinical trial combining CAR T cells and oncolytic virus for the treatment of recurrent glioblastoma (rGBM), supported by interim data from two ongoing investigator-sponsored Phase 1 clinical trials evaluating two clinical candidates, MB-108 (C134 oncolytic virus) and MB-101 (City of Hope's IL13Rα2-targeted CAR T cell therapy).
-The data are from a late-breaking poster presented at the American Association for Cancer Research ("AACR") Annual Meeting 2022.
-Preclinical data also presented support the safety of administering these two therapies sequentially in a regimen designated as MB-109 to optimize treatment. - MB-101 and MB-108 were sourced by Fortress and they are currently in development at our partner company, Mustang.
+- In April 2022, we announced interim data from two ongoing investigator-sponsored Phase 1 clinical trials evaluating two clinical candidates, MB-101 (IL13Rα2-targeted CAR T cell therapy licensed from City of Hope) and MB-108 (herpes simplex virus type 1 oncolytic virus licensed from Nationwide Children's Hospital) for the treatment of recurrent glioblastoma.
+The data are from a late-breaking poster presented at the American Association for Cancer Research Annual Meeting 2022.
+Preclinical data also presented support the safety of administering these two therapies sequentially to optimize treatment in a regimen designated as MB-109.
+Mustang expects to file an IND in 2023 to initiate an MB-109 Phase 1 clinical trial. - MB-101 and MB-108 were sourced by Fortress and are currently in development at Mustang.